scott-22/scotthao.com/README.md

 1. Use editor of choice to edit the project
 1. To access dev utilities, connect to port `4005` using emacs with SLIME (`M-x slime-connect` with default settings) and open a REPL

 If using dev utilities, you can recompile the website from the REPL with `(rl)`.
+Note that you must initiate a recompile before the tailwind CSS file is generated.
 See `devutils.lisp` for all utilities.

 ## Deployment